deepchecks/deepchecks/docs/source/tutorials/vision/detection_tutorial.rst

 Load Data
 ~~~~~~~~~
 The model in this tutorial is used to detect tomatoes in images.
-The model is trained on a dataset of tomatoes.
+The model is trained on a dataset consisted of
-This dataset contains 895 images with bounding box annotations provided in PASCAL VOC format for the creation of
+895 images of tomatoes, with bounding box annotations provided in PASCAL VOC format.
-detection models.
 All annotations belong to a single class: tomato.

 .. note::
-    The dataset is composed of images of tomatoes, and annotations of the bounding boxes around the tomatoes.
     The dataset is available at the following link:
     https://www.kaggle.com/andrewmvd/tomato-detection